divestedcg/safeguarding-xmpp-2025/README.md

 * The client MUST NOT ever automatically download any files from strangers or in public MUCs
 * The client SHOULD NOT send chat state indicators to strangers or in public MUCS by default
 * The client SHOULD store received files in non-public storage on the device by default
-* The client SHOULD relay calls to strangers by default
+* The client SHOULD relay calls to or from strangers by default

 # Comments